fieldlinguistics/fieldlinguistics.github.io/_pages/research.md

 Here are some languages we are currently working on:

+**Alabama**

+Alabama is a Muskogean language spoken by the Alabama people on the Alabama-Coushatta Reservation, located in present-day Texas.

 **Azeri**

-Azeri is a a Turkic language from the Oghuz sub-branch spoken in the Republic of Azerbaijan, Iran, and parts of Russia and Georgia.
+Azeri is a Turkic language from the Oghuz sub-branch spoken in the Republic of Azerbaijan, Iran, and parts of Russia and Georgia.
 It is the official language of the Republic of Azerbaijan and Dagestan.

 **Balkar**